Argos Theater: Roman restoration

-Emperor Hadrian is a key figure who contributed to rebuilding the city of Argos.
-Emperor Hadrian documented the construction of the theater from the 2nd BC to the 1st C. AD.
-There is evidence the Argos Theater required adding, subtracting, and manipulation from what was left.
+Emperor Hadrian is a key figure in the rebuilding of the city of Argos.
+Emperor Hadrian documented the construction of the theater from the 2nd century BC to the 1st century AD.
+There is evidence that the Argos Theater required adding, subtracting, and manipulation from what was left.
 Floor levels shifted in elevation and new buildings were constructed on the east side of the theater.
-The entrance was known to have five steps, but when the theater was discovered it had six steps.
-The reconstruction of the Argos Theater was an opportunity for the Greeks to enhance the theater's original design.
-During the development of the Baths of Argos, the stairs that were once there were recreated into a ramp leading into the theater.
-These additions and manipulations are concrete evidence of the reconstruction of the Argos Theater.
+The entrance was believed to have five steps, but when the theater was discovered it had six steps.
+The reconstruction of the Argos Theater was an opportunity for the Greeks to improve the theater's original design.
+During the development of the Baths of Argos, the stairs that were once there were adapted into a ramp leading into the theater.
+These additions and adjustments are concrete evidence of the reconstruction of the Argos Theater.

 Discovery

 The city of Argos was set on fire during the Greek Revolution against the Ottoman Empire.
-The French School of Archaeology excavated the Argos Theater and discovered many artifacts including pottery, terracotta figures, Roman sculpture, mosaic, and armor.
+The French School of Archaeology excavated the Argos Theater and discovered many artifacts including pottery, terracotta figures, Greek and Roman sculpture (including rare surviving works of Attalus), mosaic, and armor.
 The school have been researching and seeking for more artifacts for over 100 years.
 With an excavation that began in 1892, two theaters were unearthed about 100 meters from Argos, in the city's ancient agora.
 Initially, the smaller of the two theaters was found and dated to the 3rd of 4th century BC.This archaic theater was later converted into an Odeon (building); when population demand required a bigger theater.
 A larger Hellenistic theater, dated to the late 4th century (Tomlinson), was found just to the North and excavated.
 These sites are believed to have been buried for 1,400 years before being discovered.